 - 1. Application for the BSN Pre-Licensure program deadlines are April 1 for Fall and October 1 for Spring. - Completion of the pre-nursing curriculum with an overall GPA of 2.8 on a 4.0 scale including transfer credit. - 3. \$55 fee for the Kaplan admission test. - 4.
 GPA of 2.8 in foundational science and math courses (CH 105, BI 210, BIO 211, BIO 212, BI 223, NS220, MA135 and CH 204).
-Courses in progress during the semester of application will be evaluated upon completion of the course to confirm GPA. - Kaplan Composite score of 70 or higher on the Nursing Admissions Tests with a minimum score of 65 on the physiology and math components. - Patient care required data: Submission and approval of documentation noting required immunizations and titers as evidence of immunity. - American Heart Association CPR for Health Care Providers valid through the entire program. - For students with an active LPN license, evidence of inclusion in the Missouri Family Care Safety Registry database with no limitations to practice. - Negative drug screen within the 30 days prior to beginning of courses. - 10.
+Courses in progress during the semester of application will be evaluated upon completion of the course to confirm GPA. - Kaplan Composite score of 67 or higher on the Nursing Admissions Test. - 7.
+Will need to provide written essay for select questions. - 8.
+Provide a resume. - Patient care required data: Submission and approval of documentation noting required immunizations and titers as evidence of immunity. - 10.
+American Heart Association CPR for Health Care Providers valid through the entire program. - For students with an active LPN license, evidence of inclusion in the Missouri Family Care Safety Registry database with no limitations to practice. - Negative drug screen within the 30 days prior to beginning of courses. - 13.
 For students with an active LPN license, that license must be current and have no restrictions.